tyhdefu/economics-notes/docs/notes/policy/supply-side.md

 ---
-title: Supply Side policy
+title: Supply Side Fiscal policy
-keywords: supply side, policy
+keywords: supply side, fiscal policy
 desc: Policies the government can use to cause a change in LRAS
 ---
 Supply side policies shift LRAS to the right.
+They are subset of fiscal policies.

 # Policies #